ibm-cloud-docs/hs-crypto/delete-dual-auth-keys.md

 You can use {{site.data.keyword.cloud}} {{site.data.keyword.hscrypto}} to safely delete root keys or standard keys by using a dual authorization process.
 {: shortdesc}

 When you delete an encryption key, you shred its contents and associated data.
+Only imported root keys can be restored after deletion.
 Any data that is encrypted by the key becomes inaccessible.
 [Destroying resources](/docs/hs-crypto?topic=hs-crypto-security-and-compliance#data-deletion) is not recommended for production environments, but might be useful for temporary environments such as testing or QA.
 {: important}